Courses

 • Angle sum property of an angle

 Students must try to solve all the questions from the lines and angles class 9 important questions as they cover all the important topics that can be missed out by them during their revision.
 The solutions have been prepared in an easy to understand format so that students can understand the concept well.
 It helps the students in solving questions of all difficulty levels.
-When the basics of these concepts are clear to the students they can understand the detailed concepts of geometry in class 10 with ease.
+When the basics of these concepts are clear to the students they can understand the detailed concepts of geometry in higher classes with ease.

-Class 9 Maths Chapter 6 Extra Questions
+Class 9 Maths Chapter 6 Lines and Angles Extra Questions

 1. If line AB and CD intersect at a point X such that ACX = 40°, CAX = 95°, and XDB = 75°.
 Find DBX .